 Ultimately, what works best depends on a whole host of different variables: what level of skier are you?
 What level are the others skiers in your group and in other groups?
 What is the weather like?
 How far are the nearest runs from the lodge?
 How much did your trip cost?
 How far do you need to fly to find good snow?
-Understanding how these and other variables interact with whether you are paying for vertical feet, flying time, runs or unlimited vertical no limits’ is the key.
+Understanding how these and other variables interact with whether you are paying for vertical feet, flying time, runs or unlimited vertical is the key.

 Here’s our guide to what it all means and a few potential pros and cons of each system.

-This is the most commonly used system – particularly in Canada.
-When you reach your included vertical (usually 30,500 metres/100,000 feet per week) you will be given the option to ski more but it will cost you extra.
+This is the most commonly used system in heli-skiing – particularly in Canada.
+When you reach your included vertical (usually 30,500 metres/100,000 feet per week) you will be given the option to heli-ski more but it will cost you extra.
 As a rough rule of thumb, 100,000 vertical feet will give you around 30-35 runs and extra skiing usually works out at about CA $100 / run.
 Importantly though, the extra skiing is entirely optional.
 With a willing and able operation combined with good snow, good weather and good skiers you can easily burn through your ‘included vertical’ in 3-4 days.
 If you ski a similar amount in the following days you’ll be looking at a pretty chunky bill - around a third more than what you paid to start with.
 That’s the top end though.
 More often it would be 25-50% of that but it depend heavily on the factors mentioned above.
 Some heliski operations with larger groups and multiple groups sharing the helicopter may never give you the opportunity to ski that much regardless of conditions.